May 21, 2025

 Adra Tunnel is now open for public use.

-Glenfir parking lot
+- Glenfir parking lot

-- Vehicles traveling down have the right of way
+- Vehicles travelling downwards have the right-of-way

-- Please stay on the marked trail to the tunnel
+- Please stay on the marked trail to the tunnel and respect other trail users

 Adra Tunnel access (May 16, 2025) Photo: RDOS